Ucnt/aws-s3-webpage-searcher/README.md

 ## Output Example
+- An example, like below, will be printed each time a vuln is found.
+- At the end of the search, all vulns found will be printed (to consolidate findings).

 {
     "Vuln" : "Writable S3 Bucket",
     "Website" : "example.com",
     "Example URL" : "example.com/subpage/othersubpage,
     "Bucket" : "mybucket",
 }

 ## Notes